 We believe in a close interactive relationship with the client.
 We will be happy to work with you throughout the entire process in order to adapt the translation to your specific needs, terminology, and style.
 To assure your satisfaction with our product, when the project requires it, we prepare a glossary ahead of time, and submit it to the client for comments and observations.
 We are willing to work with you until the project meets your approval.

 We deliver the way you tell us to deliver.
-Our translations can be delivered on a hard copy or in a diskette (your choice of MS Word format or Corel Word Perfect) by regular mail, UPS, Federal Express, DHL, Airborne Express.
+Our translations can be delivered on a hard copy by regular mail, UPS, Federal Express, DHL, Airborne Express, or electronically by e-mail in MS Word, Excel or pdf formats.
 Different shipping and handling charges apply depending on the type of delivery.

 When and how do I pay you?